 Where Curious and Open Minds Aspire

-The Department of Educational Psychology trains the next generation of leaders in school and clinical mental health counseling, school psychology, learning and development, and educational statistics and measurement.
+The Department of Educational Psychology trains the next generation of leaders in cognitive and developmental sciences, counseling psychology, educational statistics and measurement, school and clinical mental health counseling, and school psychology.

 For more than 50 years, the department has focused on building multiculturally competent counselors and psychologists, and in 2013 it won the American Psychological Association’s prestigious Bersoff Presidential Cultural Award for its success in recruiting and graduating doctoral students from diverse backgrounds.